 Would you work for free?

-Would you send three hours writing an article, and then be happy for those three hours to be paid by way of a Facebook status or Tweet?
+Imagine spending three hours writing an article.
+Would you then be happy to be paid by way of a Facebook status or Tweet?

 Would you have worked for three years to build up a strong brand, social following, and email list, to be told that there is no budget for you to create that recipe we chatted about, so can you do it for free?

-Let’s start a dialogue expecting to have to show the value to the freelancer in what you are offering them, and not trying to get something done for nothing.
+Let’s start a dialogue expecting to have to show the value to the freelancer in what you are offering them.
+And not just trying to get something done for nothing.

 As always, thank you for reading this post and I hope that you enjoyed it.
 Check out some of our posts from the Working Mums series below.